 In addition to giving you significantly more capacity, leveraging Olive in your claims management processes helps centralize your efforts and uncover valuable data and insights into your denials problem.
 That’s because Olive provides better and faster information that will reduce your denials – and the reason for denials – by identifying trends and issues with claims that need to be solved before submission.

-Olive was built to handle payer transactions with speed and ease.
+Olive was built to handle payor transactions with speed and ease.
 For instance, if Olive doesn’t find eligibility information on her first check, she deploys a search for benefits among other health plans commonly serviced by the health system to uncover the necessary information to prevent a denial.

 And by checking eligibility, authorization and claim status early, frequently, and more thoroughly than your human employees have the bandwidth to, Olive accelerates cash flow and increases successful appeal efforts, impacting organization’s revenue recognition and resolving recurring denials.